ebramk12/digital-disbursements/docs/interactive-guide/apiflow.md

 <details>
 <summary><b>2.
 ACH</b></summary>

 An ACH is an electronic fund transfer made between banks and credit unions across what is called the Automated Clearing House network.
-This is an ACH payment request  where we will take our `enrolment_vault`token and use it to create a disbursement payment for a recipient.
+This is an ACH payment request  where we will take our `enrollment_vault`token and use it to create a disbursement payment for a recipient.
 The key variables here are `merchantTransactionId`, this must be unique for every transaction call , as well as paymentType which should correspond to the payment type associated with your environment.

 [![Try it out](../../../../assets/images/button.png)](../api/?type=post&path=/ddp/v1/payments)
 </details>